Foundation for Individual Rights and Expression: Private universities

 FIRE has criticized Columbia University's sexual misconduct policy; according to FIRE, the policy "lack[ed] even the most minimal safeguards and fundamental principles of fairness".
 The criticism led to the resignation of Charlene Allen, Columbia's program coordinator for the Office of Sexual Misconduct Prevention and Education, whose policies were at the center of the controversy.

-FIRE criticized Brandeis University on both free speech and due process grounds in early 2008 over its treatment of veteran politics professor Donald Hindley.
-Provost Marty Krauss informed Hindley in October 2007 that comments he made in his Latin American politics class violated the school's anti-harassment policy.
+FIRE criticized Brandeis University for disciplining politics professor Donald Hindley.
+The school's provost informed Hindley in October 2007 that comments he made in his Latin American politics class violated the school's anti-harassment policy.
+Hindley was alleged to have mentioned the slur "wetback" in class during a discussion about racism toward Mexican-American immigrants.
 Krauss placed a monitor in Hindley's class and ordered him to attend racial sensitivity training.
-FIRE, along with Brandeis' own Committee on Faculty Rights and Responsibilities, criticized Krauss for never explicitly telling Hindley what specific in-class comments constituted harassing speech and for not granting Hindley a process by which to appeal the decision.
-According to Brandeis's student press, Hindley was rumored to have used the epithet "wetback".
-An anonymous student-witness, quoted in the Brandeis Hoot, called Hindley's remarks "inappropriate."
-Other students praised Hindley's pedagogical approach as encouraging "students to face racist narratives head on" and that any disagreement "is a dispute for students and faculty to solve through rational dialogue, not one for the administration to settle in secret inquisitions."

 In 2015, FIRE defended Erika Christakis, associate master of Yale University's Silliman College, after she questioned the school's Intercultural Affairs Council for highlighting the cultural implications of Halloween costumes.
-Lukianoff recorded a video of students confronting Christakis's husband, who served as master of Silliman College, on the Yale campus.

 In 2021, FIRE advocated on behalf of Stanford University student Nicholas Wallace, who satirized the Federalist Society and Republican political figures in an email to his peers.
 Wallace's diploma was initially put on hold for the email, prompting FIRE to contact Stanford in his defense.
 The school's investigation was ultimately dropped and Wallace was allowed to graduate.
 In 2022, FIRE released a series of advertisements in Boston, Massachusetts, accusing Emerson College of censoring free speech on campus.
 The ad campaign came in response to Emerson investigating and suspending the campus chapter of Turning Point USA, which distributed stickers featuring a hammer and sickle with the caption "China Kinda Sus" (slang for "suspicious").
 Emerson claimed the stickers represented "anti-China hate", while FIRE blamed the school for violating "freedom of expression".

-FIRE also launched the website "Emerson Kinda Sus" in response.
+FIRE objected to Hamline University's 2022 decision to punish adjunct professor Erika López Prater after she showed students in her art history course a painting of the Islamic prophet Muhammad.
+FIRE argued this violated the professor's academic freedom rights, filing a complaint with the university's accreditor.
+In August 2025, FIRE represented Stanford University’s student newspaper, The Stanford Daily, in its lawsuit against Trump administration officials for their use of immigration provisions to deport noncitizens for their speech.
+The newspaper argued the administration’s use of the provisions violated the First Amendment and resulted in noncitizen writers and editors self-censoring.